-- 112. As noted in the last Follow-Up Report, the measures put in place since the Fifth Follow-Up Report, have dealt with the continuing efforts of the FIU to achieve effective operations and implement a supervisory regime for DNFBPs through identifying and registering listed business and commencing an on-site inspection function.
-While these measures have been put in place, some of them are problematic, such as the supervisory function of the FIU which from the start is ineffective given present resources and the number of listed businesses.
-It is also noted that there is no initiative with regard to measures for ensuring that criminal elements are not involved in the ownership or management of private members clubs which conduct casino operations. - 113.
-The main development noted for this report is the enactment of the SA thus providing for the implementation of an AML/CFT supervisory regime by the TTSEC for the securities industry.
-The provisions of the SA enhance the level of compliance of Recs.
-4, 17, 23, 29, 31, and 40.
-It is expected that information with regard to the implementation of the AML/CFT supervisory system will be submitted in future reports. - 114.
+- 123. As noted in the last Follow-Up Report, the measures put in place since the Fifth Follow-Up Report, have dealt with the continuing efforts of the FIU to achieve effective operations and implement a supervisory regime for DNFBPs through identifying and registering listed business, commencing an on-site inspection function and enforcing AML/CFT requirements.
+While these measures have been put in place, some of them are problematic, such as the supervisory function of the FIU which from the start has posed an enormous challenge given resources and the number of listed businesses.
+It is also noted that there is no initiative with regard to measures for ensuring that criminal elements are not involved in the ownership or management of private members clubs which conduct casino operations. - 124.
 Statistics have been submitted in relation to MLAT requests, international exchange of information, on-site AML/CFT inspections, and money laundering investigations, cash seizures, restraint orders and STR reporting.
-These demonstrate continuing implementation in the areas of international co-operation and the functions of the law enforcement authorities and the Central Bank. - 115.
+These demonstrate continuing implementation in the areas of international co-operation and the functions of the law enforcement authorities and the Central Bank. - 125.
 As noted in the last follow-up report, developments with the Credit Union Bill have slowed and it is still outstanding.
 This is particularly important in relation to supervision for compliance with AML/CFT obligations for credit unions.
 Finally while a confiscation/forfeiture regime with regard to terrorist financing has been legally established, there is need to demonstrate implementation.
-Based on the foregoing it is recommended that Trinidad and Tobago remain on expedited follow-up and be required to report back to the Plenary in November 2013.